 Scholarships and Funding

 The DICE Office at Heinz College offers a DICE fellowship for an applicant who is committing to working on advancing equity, inclusion, and social justice.
-The DICE fellow receives a 50% to 100% tuition scholarship for the duration of their master's program at Heinz College.
-In addition to the scholarship, the DICE fellow will earn a $6,000 annual stipend for their work as an intern with Heinz College's DICE office during the fall and spring semesters (typically 10-15 hours per week).
+The DICE fellow receives a 50%-to-100%-tuition scholarship for the duration of their master’s program at Heinz College.
+In addition to the scholarship, the DICE fellow will work with our office as an RA.
+This would typically require working 7-10 hours per week (earning $17/ hour), during the fall and spring semesters.
+In doing so, the DICE fellow would be eligible to earn $4,000-$6,000 per academic year.

 Dean's Diversity Fellowship